uoitsci/pi-labs/site/content/lab/about/index.md

 >>>
 ```

 This is the interactive Python shell.
 It is a place where you can enter Python code directly, and have it execute immediately.
-At the Python shell, type in the following (don't type the prompt):
+At the Python shell, type in the following (don’t type the ">>>" prompt):

 ```python
 >>> 2 + 9
 ```

 Sometimes, this interactive mode is what you want and sometimes you want to edit a program in a file.
 Let's create a program in a file.
-In the 'File' menu, choose 'New Window' to open a text editor.
-In the window that appears, type in the following test program:
+In the 'File' menu, choose 'New File' to open a text editor.
+In the new window that appears, type in the following test program:

 ```python
 print("testing 1 2 3...")
 ```

 Choose 'File', 'Save As' and save this file in ~/Documents with the name basics.py.
-Hit F5 to run your program, and you should see the output 'testing 1 2 3...' in the first IDLE window.
+In the 'Run' menu, select 'Run Module' to run your program, and you should see the output 'testing 1 2 3...' in the first IDLE window.
 Spend a few minutes familiarizing yourself with the menu in the IDLE windows.
 It has common text editor functionality, along with some basic programming environment features (e.g. Comment Out Region).

 ## Python Language Introduction
 In this part of the lab, we'll experiment with some Python language features, under the assumption that you have previously written programs in C++.
 First of all, let's consider variables and values.
 In the Python shell, type in the following: